 - Distracted driving.
 Car drivers are probably more likely to get distracted, since a car offers the ability to use the most dangerous distraction: a cell phone.
 Car drivers distracted by gadgets in the car, fiddling with the radio, looking at GPS, or becoming overly involved in a conversation with a passenger can cause grave motorcycle crashes.

 Motorcycle riders are as entitled as any car passenger to be kept safe by fellow drivers.
 When another driver fails to look out for a rider’s safety, the result can be a motorcycle crash with grievous injuries.

 At Holland & Usry, we take motorcyclists’ safety seriously, because the consequences of ignoring it can be devastating for the rider.
 If you’ve been hurt in a motorcycle accident, check out our free report on South Carolina car accident cases.
 It applies to you just as anyone else.

-If you’ve been hurt in a motorcycle accident in Spartanburg, Cherokee, Greenville, or Union Counties—or anywhere in South Carolina—you likely need a lawyer because insurance companies are primed to deny or devalue your claim due to unjustified biker bias, which can be overcome with the right help.
+If you’ve been seriously hurt in a motorcycle accident in Spartanburg, Cherokee, Greenville, or Union Counties—or anywhere in South Carolina—you likely need a lawyer because insurance companies are primed to deny or devalue your claim due to unjustified biker bias, which can be overcome with the right help.
 You can contact us by email or live chat.
 Let’s see if we can help you present convincing evidence of the car driver’s fault to help get you properly compensated by his insurance company.
 You can always call us to schedule your free meeting to discuss the cause of your South Carolina motorcycle wreck at 864.582.0416 or toll-free at 888.230.1841.